-Helping others with trauma can have a particular effect on helpers.
-There is growing evidence that the impact goes beyond burnout or fatigue.
-The toll of witnessing intense human experiences and emotions can contribute to a negative transformation of a helper’s own sense of being safe, and of being competent and purposeful.
-This webinar gives an overview of the process of vicarious impact that can either go toward trauma or toward growth.
-Steps for healing vicarious trauma and promoting resilience will be described.
+Helpers regularly encounter stories and symptoms of trauma in their roles.
+There is growing evidence that the impact of directly supporting others through experiences of trauma goes beyond burnout or fatigue.
+The toll of witnessing intense human experiences and emotions can contribute to a negative transformation of a helper’s own sense of safety, and of being competent and purposeful.
+This webinar will provide participants with the opportunity to examine their own experiences and become aware of the signs of both vicarious trauma and vicarious growth.

 Not from the USA?
 Use our currency converting tool to help calculate exchange rates from your country.Currency Converter